bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-### Homework Two: Advanced Selectors
+<h4>Homework Two: Advanced Selectors</h4>

-&ast;&ast;This homework is also described in a video lecture.
-Make sure to watch it to get a better feel for what I am looking for.
+<h5>This homework is also described in a video lecture.
+Make sure to
+watch it to get a better feel for what I am looking for.</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 294. objective (72) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">